PlagueHO/CosmosDB/docs/Get-CosmosDbAccountMasterKey.md

 PS C:\> Get-CosmosDbAccountMasterKey -Name 'MyCosmosDBAccount' -ResourceGroupName 'MyResourceGroup' -MasterKeyType 'SecondaryReadonlyMasterKey'
 ```

-Retrun the Secondary Readonly Master Key for the 'MyCosmosDBAccount' in the resource group
+Return the Secondary Readonly Master Key for the 'MyCosmosDBAccount' in the resource group
 'MyResourceGroup'.

 ## PARAMETERS